Ierlandfan/esp8266-plane-spotter-color/README.md

 Adapted by Bodmer for use with latest TFT_ILI9341_ESP and JPEGDecoder library from my repository.

-Original test follows but these are the connections assumed for this forked copy of the sketch:
+These are the connections assumed for this forked copy of the sketch:

   The typical setup for a NodeMCU1.0 (ESP-12 Module) is :